 - Promotion to Parent: Since Godo fell ill and eventually died, he's taken it upon himself to raise Erica.

-- Put on a Bus: Went his own path with Erika to a yet unknown fate after Guts and Casca set out.
+- Put on a Bus: Went his own path with Erica to a yet unknown fate after Guts and Casca set out.

-- The Bus Came Back: Returned early in the Fantasia arc alongside Erika where they've finally encountered the new Band of the Hawk.
+- The Bus Came Back: Returned early in the Fantasia arc alongside Erica where they've finally encountered the new Band of the Hawk.

 - Sole Survivor: Due to not being involved in the Eclipse but also thanks to the Skull Knight's intervention at the wounded Hawks' camp who prevented the Count and Rosine from killing him along with his buddies.